achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 ## 🎯 Project Context

 * **Project Type:** GROUP PROJECT (IISMA Research Project)
 * **Field:** Network Engineering & IoT.
 * **Institution:** National Formosa University (NFU), Taiwan
-* **My Role:** System Designer & Developer
+* **My Role:**  Bandwidth & Latency Lead
 * **Validation:** Developed in the IoT and Intelligent Cloud Application Lab under the guidance of Prof. Hui-Kai Su.
 ---

 ## 👨‍💻 My Contribution

-* Designed the distributed QoS monitoring architecture
-* Developed Raspberry Pi-based measurement agents
-* Implemented MQTT-based real-time data pipeline
-* Built backend data processing using Python and MariaDB
-* Designed dashboard for real-time and historical visualization
+As part of the group project, I focused on designing and validating the bandwidth and latency measurement workflow, integrating Raspberry Pi-based agents with the monitoring pipeline, and supporting dashboard visualization for real-time and historical QoS analysis.

+I also contributed to system testing in the IoT and Intelligent Cloud Application Lab, helping analyze collected data and identify latency bottlenecks despite stable bandwidth performance.

 ---